 A lovely interactive site.
 I particularly like the responsive design, subtlety, colours, and use of vector based graphics and animation.

-I stumbled across this portfolio website for Bruno Simon website relatively recently.
-It is a great example of what is possible these days in terms of 3D web.
+Bruno Simon’s creative and original portfolio website set a new standard for what is possible these days in terms of a 3D web.
 This site includes a lot of really clever and fun details.

 Laws of UX

-Created using Flash some years ago now, Nawlz is essentially an interactive online comic.
-Maybe I’m biased because I’m a big comic book and multimedia fan from way back, but I just think this website is an amazing work of interactive art / storytelling.
-If had to pick only one I would say that Nawlz is my favourite of all websites, ever.
+Created using Flash many years ago now, Nawlz was essentially an interactive online comic.
+Maybe I’m biased because I’m a big comic book and multimedia fan from way back, but I just found this website to be an absolutely amazing and somewhat groundbreaking work of interactive art / storytelling.
+If had to pick only one I would say that the original Nawlz site is my favourite of all websites, ever.
+Curiously I once met the creator of Nawlz – Stu Campbell briefly in a job interview.

 Another ancient Flash gem.
 An immersive demonstration of early 3D using Flash.